 Salt and pepper are a must but don’t stop there.
 Take your inspiration from an Indian chicken recipe by adding curry powder and peanut sauce.
 Or perhaps infuse your chicken with a Mexican style with lime and chile powder.
 The kitchen is a place for your creativity to thrive!

-Tips for cooking boneless skinless thighs
+cooking boneless skinless Chicken thighs

 Add salt to your boneless skinless chicken thighs about 15 minutes before they’re done cooking.
 Salt can help absorb some of the moisture in the chicken, but it will retain its natural juices better when served.